CT-GLIP: 3D Grounded Language-Image Pretraining with CT Scans and Radiology Reports for Full-Body Scenarios: Methods

 where the temperature parameter $\tau$ is set as 0.07.
 Furthermore, to enhance the utilization of the given pseudo-segmentation label $\Tilde{y}$, we introduce an additional segmentation head to predict organs at the pixel level.
 The segmentation objective $\mathcal{L}_\text{segm}$ is a mixture of cross-entropy loss and dice loss.

-\textbf{Abnormality-Text Alignment}.
-The goal of abnormality-text alignment is to integrate the knowledge of abnormality into the multimodal model.
-The training procedure of abnormality-text alignment is illustrated in Figure~\ref{fig:medvlp}.
-Similar to organ-text alignment, we first extract organ-level visual features embeddings $\{\bz_{ij}\}^M_{j=1}$ from the given CT image $V_i$.
-Different from organ-text alignment, we organize $M$ diagnostic descriptions, including $M'$ organ-level real diagnostic descriptions for abnormal organs and $M-M'$ generated descriptions with a predefined template (\eg, ``\texttt{no evident abnormality in \{organ\}}'') for normal organs.
-Furthermore, to scale up the number of negative pairs for abnormality-text alignment~\cite{he2019moco,oord2018representation}, we introduce an abnormality dictionary storing diverse text descriptions of abnormalities for 104 organs.
+\textbf{Diagnosis Contrastive Learning and Abnormality Dictionary}.
+The goal of diagnosis contrastive learning is to integrate the knowledge of abnormality into the 3D VL foundation model.
+The training procedure of diagnosis contrastive learning is illustrated in Fig.~\hyperref[fig:method]{3b}.
+Similar to anatomy contrastive learning, we first extract organ-level visual features embeddings $\{\bz_{ij}\}^M_{j=1}$ from the given CT image $V_i$.
+We then organize $M$ diagnostic descriptions, including $M'$ organ-level real diagnostic descriptions for abnormal organs and $M-M'$ generated descriptions with a predefined template (\eg, ``\texttt{no evident abnormality in \{organ\}}'') for normal organs.
+Furthermore, to scale up the diversity and the amount of contrastive pairs~\cite{he2020momentum,oord2018representation} for diagnosis contrastive learning, we introduce an abnormality dictionary storing diverse text descriptions of abnormalities for 104 organs.
 In particular, for each normal organ, we look up $T$ abnormal descriptions from the abnormality dictionary and integrate $B = (M-M') \times T$ abnormal descriptions in total.
 These $B$ abnormal descriptions provide additional negative pairs for multimodal contrastive learning to distinguish among diseases.
 After that, all $M+B$ text descriptions are fed into the expert language model, producing the text embedding $\{t_{ij}\}_{j=1}^{M+B}$.
-Given the organ-level paired vision and text embeddings, the training objective of abnormality-text alignment is shown below:
+Given the organ-level paired vision and text embeddings, the training objective of diagnosis contrastive learning is shown below:

 \textbf{Overall objective}.
-The overall objective of our organ-level vision-language alignment is calculated as the integration of organ-text contrastive loss $\mathcal{L}_\text{OT}$, abnormality-text contrastive loss $\mathcal{L}_\text{AT}$, and auxiliary cross-entropy loss $\mathcal{L}_{segm}$ (dice loss supervised by pseudo organ segmentation masks):
+The overall objective of our organ-level vision-language alignment is calculated as the integration of anatomy contrastive loss $\mathcal{L}_\text{anatomy}$, diagnosis contrastive loss $\mathcal{L}_\text{diagnosis}$, and auxiliary cross-entropy loss $\mathcal{L}_{segm}$ (dice loss supervised by pseudo-masks):

 where the weights $\lambda_1$, $\lambda_2$, and $\lambda_3$ are set to 0.5, 0.5, and 1.0, respectively.